kridel-lab/Kridel-Lab-Website/_posts/2018-12-10-TFRI-Ontario-Node-Day.md

   html_document:
 ---

-Sleiman and Anjali present their data at the TFRI Ontario Node Day.
+Sleiman and Anjali present their data at the TFRI Ontario Node Day!